What is LOOKUP Function in Tableau?

 The result will show the percentage in decimal integer, you can change this into percentage by following below steps

-Example #3: Calculate difference between current and previous values using Tableau Lookup Function
+Example #3: Calculate difference between current and previous values using Lookup

 Calculate the difference between the current value of sales and the average of the previous three values of sales.
 Here you need to use average lookup formula and simple SUM formula to calculate these see the below calculated formula.